OpSec (OPSEC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 OpSec Historical Price

-According to the latest data gathered on OpSec live price page, the current price of OpSec is 0.03620728USD.
-The circulating supply of OpSec(OPSEC) is 98.90M OPSEC , giving it a market capitalization of $3.58M.
+According to the latest data gathered on OpSec live price page, the current price of OpSec is 0.02983725USD.
+The circulating supply of OpSec(OPSEC) is 98.90M OPSEC , giving it a market capitalization of $2.96M.

 The OpSec Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OPSEC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.